pettei47/42_gnl/README.md

 then you can get libgnl.a
 and at the directry your main.c exists

-	gcc main.c -L"filepath of libgnl.a" -lasm
+	gcc main.c -L"filepath of libgnl.a" -lgnl